Gardens, (Green) Squares, and Parks in Paris

 Place des Vosges

 One of the oldest and the most beautiful squares in Paris, Place des Vosges is an unmissable attraction in the Marais district.
 Initially called the ‘Royal Square’, it was built in the 17th century and was a popular place for equestrian exercises for the bourgeoisie.
-It became the first public walking spot for Parisians looking to get away from the everyday noise of the city.
+It became the first public walking spot for Parisians looking to escape the city's everyday noise.

 It is now a peaceful green space, a favorite of both tourists and locals alike.
 Place des Vosges is surrounded by private townhouses and mansions, most of which have been transformed into renowned museums.
-All the houses are the epitome of symmetry, except for two- the Pavillion of the King and the Pavillion of the Queen, both marking the entrances to the square.
+All the houses are the epitome of symmetry, except for two- the Pavilion of the King and the Pavilion of the Queen, both marking the entrances to the square.

 It is a popular picnic spot.